Stocks run out of steam on regulation worries, higher yields

 MSCI's global equity benchmark (.MIWD00000PUS) is hovering close to Monday's seven-week high and is on track for the best month in almost a year.

-However, European stocks (.STOXX) softened, led by a 2% drop in mining and resource firms (.SXPP).
-Bank shares also slipped, with Deutsche Bank down 5% despite forecast-beating earnings (.SX7P), (DBKGn.DE) .
+However, European stocks (.STOXX) softened, led by a 1.6% drop in mining and resource firms (.SXPP).
+Bank shares also slipped, with Deutsche Bank down more than 5% despite forecast-beating earnings (.SX7P), (DBKGn.DE) .

 The losses started earlier in Asia, where tech stocks suffered hefty falls (.HSTECH) after China's internet watchdog said it planned stricter registration rules for younger net users.

-Meanwhile, U.S. futures , pointed to gains for Wall Street, with investors still in a chipper mood after Tuesday's forecast-beating results from Google owner Alphabet Inc (GOOGL.O) and Microsoft Corp (MSFT.O).
+U.S. futures , also turned negative as the chipper mood over Tuesday's forecast-beating results from Google owner Alphabet Inc (GOOGL.O) and Microsoft Corp (MSFT.O) started to wane.

 "We have good U.S. data in earnings which is very reassuring but valuation is very stretched in both the value as well as the growth sector," said Sebastien Galy, senior macro strategist at Nordea Asset Management.